EdilsonBorba/biomechanics/README.md

 Introduction

-This script is designed for processing and analyzing marker and angle data from OpenCap motion capture systems.
+This script is designed for processing and analyzing marker and angle data from OpenCap.
 It includes functions for filtering, processing, and analyzing kinematic data to extract gait events such as touchdown (TD) and take-off (TO) events.

 Requirements